band/bandstands/journalNotes/2022-10-01 systems and elements.md

 What I like about this expression is that the whole (system) is not just a collection of independent elements, but is also comprised of the many-faceted relations amongst the elements and the relations.
 So, yeah, that seems like a thing that can be observed and experienced.

+2023-01-12 update: Observations and experiences of such a system arise from my participation in a work group or a community of practice, and these can be recounted in stories and artifacts that are created and maintained by members of such a collective.

+#systemsThinking